Paris Paralympics 2024: A Global Celebration of Athleticism and Inclusion

 “I really wanted to watch and follow the events, but finding the actual schedules for the competitions was kind of hard,” commented intercultural studies major Ian Contreras.
 “There wasn’t as much advertisement for the Paralympics as there was for the Olympics, and I think a big part of that is because of ableism.”

 Parsons' words echo the sentiment that the Paralympics are not just about sport, but about societal change.
-The increased visibility of these games, despite the challenges noted by students like Contreras, represents a step forward in combating ableism and promoting inclusivity.
+The increased visibility of these games, despite the challenges noted by students such as Contreras, represents a step forward in combating ableism and promoting inclusivity.

 Photo courtesy of Audi Nissen